 - Heat oil in skillet over medium-high heat.
 Season the pork with salt and sear on all sides until brown in skillet.
 Deglaze the pan with 1/2 cup chicken stock and set aside.
-Add pork to the large molé cooking pot along with bell peppers, Poblano chilies, onion, garlic, bay leaves, oregano, thyme, cumin and remaining 2 cups chicken stock.
-Simmers 3 1/2 to 4 hours or until fork tender.
+Add pork to the large molé cooking pot along with bell peppers, Poblano chilies, onion, garlic, bay leaves, oregano, thyme, cumin, deglazed pan juices and remaining 2 cups chicken stock.
+Simmer, uncovered for 3 1/2 to 4 hours or until fork tender.

 - Carefully remove meat from molé and shred.
 Use an immersion blender and puree mole sauce until smooth, or pour into a blender and puree.

-- Serve the shredded pork and spoon molé sauce on top with toasted sesame seeds with tortillas.
-Serve with guacamole and cilantro.
+- Serve the shredded pork and spoon molé sauce on top along with toasted sesame seeds with tortillas.
+Serve with guacamole and pico de gallo.

 - Pasilla (Spanish for “little raisin”) chiles, also known as Chile Negro, have a thin flesh with notes of berry.
 Pasilla chiles are the dried form of the Chilaca pepper.